aeon-toolkit/aeon/docs/getting_started.md

 contained in a collection.
 The size of a collection of time series is referred to as `n_cases` in code.
 Collections have the shape ` (n_cases, n_channels, n_timepoints)` if the series are equal length.
-We recommend storing collections in 3D numpy arrays of shape ` (n_cases, n_channels, n_timepoints)` even if each time series is univariate (i.e.
+We recommend storing collections in 3D numpy arrays even if each time series is univariate (i.e.
 `n_channels == 1`).
 Collection estimators will work with 2D input of shape `(n_cases,
 n_timepoints)` as you would
 expect from `scikit-learn`, but it is possible to confuse a collection of